shef1109/Pewlett-Hackard-Analysis/README.md

   * We will create a mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965.

   ## Results
 * The first question asked is how many employees are in a position to retire?
-To visualize question, it will be broken down into sub-questions.
+To visualize this question, it will be broken down into sub-questions.

 	* Information on employees retiring in the near future
  	 	* Gets the employee number, first name, last name, title, title from date and title to date for each employee who was born between 1952 and 1995.
 This puts us close to our answer, but not quite because this list includes many duplicate entries for employees who have multiple titles.
 	 	* [Full Export]( https://github.com/shef1109/Pewlett-Hackard-Analysis/blob/723e1df7025ecf23c9826a3cb8f6ebc3266b188d/Data/retirement_titles.csv)